hameemshah/hameemshah/README.md

-- 👋 Hi, I’m @hameemshah.
+👋 Hey, I’m @hameemshah.
-- 👀 I’m interested in learning.
+👀 Always on the hunt for new knowledge.
-- 🌱 I’m currently studying AI.
+🌱 Currently diving into Golang.
-- 💞️ I’m looking to collaborate on Data Science.
+💞️ Backend technologies are my main focus.
-- 📫 E-Mail at hameemhussain@yahoo.com.
+📫 Reach me at hameemhussain@yahoo.com.
-- 🎧 My favourite genre is pop.
+🎧 Pop beats keep me going.
-- 🫧 I prefer to collaborate with people having charisma, maturaity and confidence.
+🫧 I vibe best with folks who bring charisma, maturity, and confidence.
-- 👨‍💻 I like to code and cook.
+👨‍💻 Coding and cooking are my jam.